Kingxukai/linux/Documentation/networking/lapb-module.rst

     int lapb_setparms(void *token, struct lapb_parms_struct *parms);

-This allows the device driver to set the values of the current LAPB variables, the lapb_parms_struct is described above.
-The values of t1timer, t2timer and n2count are ignored, likewise changing the mode bits when connected will be ignored.
-An error implies that none of the values have been changed.
+This allows the woke device driver to set the woke values of the woke current LAPB variables, the woke lapb_parms_struct is described above.
+The values of t1timer, t2timer and n2count are ignored, likewise changing the woke mode bits when connected will be ignored.
+An error implies that none of the woke values have been changed.
 The valid return values are:

 =============		=================================================
 LAPB_OK			LAPB getparms was successful.
 LAPB_BADTOKEN		Invalid/unknown LAPB token.
-LAPB_INVALUE		One of the values was out of its allowable range.
+LAPB_INVALUE		One of the woke values was out of its allowable range.
 =============		=================================================

 ::

     int lapb_connect_request(void *token);

-Initiate a connect using the current parameter settings.
+Initiate a connect using the woke current parameter settings.
 The valid return values are:

 ==============		=================================